/etc/cron.d/certbot: crontab entries for the certbot package

 Let’s Encrypt: Reload Nginx after Renewing Certificates

-Today I had an incident which caused my webserver to serve expired certificates.
+Today I had an incident that caused my webserver to serve expired certificates.
 My blog relies on Let’s Encrypt for SSL/TLS certificates, which have to be renewed every 3 months.
-Usually, the cronjob which runs certbot --renew takes care of it automatically.
-However, there is one step missing, the server must reload the renewed certificates.
-Most of the time, the server gets reloaded often enough so everything is okay, but today, its been a quite a while since the last time since the nginx server was restarted, so expired certificates were served and the blog became unavailable.
+Usually, the cronjob that runs certbot --renew takes care of it automatically.
+However, there is one step missing: the server must reload the renewed certificates.
+Most of the time, the server gets reloaded often enough, so everything is okay, but today, it’s been quite a while since the last time the nginx server was restarted, so expired certificates were served and the blog became unavailable.

-To workaround it, we can make sure nginx reloads it configuration after each successful certificate renewal.
+To work around it, we can make sure nginx reloads its configuration after each successful certificate renewal.
 The automatic renewal is defined in /etc/cron.d/certbot.
 The default contents under Debian Jessie are as follows:

 # /etc/cron.d/certbot: crontab entries for the certbot package